Washington Artillery Uniforms

 showing militia uniform with accoutrements-circa 1861

-White buff leather sword knot
+White buff leather sword knot used by WA

 Private T. H. Fuqua, Third Company WA circa 1861